balloonfox/semirealisticheadbases/README.md

 **Software:** Blender 2.9 and Meshmixer

-**Printer Settings:*
+**Printer Settings:**
--Use brim if possible
+Use brim if possible
--Z hop can prevent failed prints
+Z hop can prevent failed prints
--100% infill
+100% infill
--4 walls
+4 walls
--High layer heights may require support
+High layer heights may require support

 More information coming soon.